Not Just Denim

 Lenzing’s TENCEL™ Lyocell production is very sustainable due to the use of a closed loop system for the solvent spinning process.

 Throughout Nudie Jeans’ history, we have chosen to work with leather because just like denim, it is a material that becomes more beautiful with time.
-The leather industry presents many challenges regarding chemical usage, traceability and animal welfare.
+The leather industry presents many challenges regarding chemical usage, traceability, and animal welfare.
 We, therefore, work with one specific Leather Working Group Gold-rated supplier based in India for our leather jackets.
 We also believe that a leather jacket can be a sustainable choice if it is used for many years.
-Most of our leather accessories are made with vegetable-tanned leather.
+Most of our leather accessories are made with vegetable-tanned bovine leather.
 This is one way to decrease the use of chemicals in the leather industry, but until we can guarantee that the animals are from a certified organic farm, we will not define our leather products as sustainable.
 The goat leather used for jackets is of Indian origin and the leather used in our accessories is from Polish cows.

 In 2018, we stopped using leather patches on our denim and replaced them with Jacron patches.
-2019 is the first full year where all our patches or labels where made with Jacron instead of leather.
 Jacron is a material made of FSC-certified cellulose fibers and acrylic polymers made in Germany.
 Offering leather-free denim was a natural step in Nudie Jeans’ sustainability journey.